-The new General Data Protection Regulation (GDPR) puts the onus on companies to understand the risks that they create for others and to mitigate those risks.
+The General Data Protection Regulation (GDPR) puts the onus on companies to understand the risks that they create for others and to mitigate those risks.

 Who does the GDPR affect?